 And finally, private companies are feeling the pressure of competition, including many developers and engineering firms.
 Consolidation in the A/E industry continues to occur with mega firms, under pressure to hit stock prices, chasing projects of all sizes — even the smaller ones.

 Technology was mentioned most often in relation to transportation.
-From shared mobility, including Uber/Lyft, to driverless cars, change is ahead.
+Shared mobility is already gaining lots of popularity thanks to apps like Uber and Lyft.
+Although the premise of these apps are not quite perfect, and there are still many accidents that occur in these cars that leave people needing a lyft injury lawyer to help them through a legal process that is not their fault.
+However, with the prospect of driverless cars seemingly ahead in the near future, change is ahead.
 The question is, how fast will it occur?
 Expectations are that there will be a dramatic change from dependence on design and construction to maximizing mobility through technology.
 High-speed technology changes are accelerating with innovation and crowd sourcing of data (i.e., WAZE, traffic management systems, etc.).
 Connected vehicles and traffic management may reduce the need for additional infrastructure capacity.

 The ability to manage big data and use analytics to draw insights will become even more important in many aspects of business and our lives.
 Maximizing the value that can be pulled out of “big data” paired with the speed of technology changes provides many future possibilities.